wu-hongjun/wu-hongjun/README.md

 ### About Me
 😄 - Hi there!
-I'm Hongjun Wu, a technical artist and researcher at Cornell Tech! (🏳️‍🌈safe!)
+I'm Hongjun Wu (He/They), a technical artist and researcher at Cornell Tech! (🏳️‍🌈safe!)

 😍 - 🐶+🐱+🐹+🐼 person & [LUMITY](https://shipping.fandom.com/wiki/Lumity)